 You should too.

-Here are some of my favourite training options right now*:
+Here are some of my favorite training options right now*:

 - If you’re hoping to do the PMP exam then try Brain Sensei.
 It’s a video training course based on the concept that work is like dealing with feuding factions in ancient Japan, and very well put together.